TeamLe-Shop/zordzman-plus-plus/README.md

 Dependencies
 ============

-It mainly uses SDL and other SDL libraries.
+The client uses SDL and other SDL libraries.
+The server requires none of those dependencies to be present.

-Note: SDLNet is no longer being used, and our project will be using system sockets instead.
-(For Windows, WinSock may be used.)

 It uses [json11](https://github.com/dropbox/json11) for parsing JSON, [cppformat](http://cppformat.github.io/) for formatting, and